Jessica Chastain Secretly Welcomed Baby Via Surrogate

 “A lovely day,” she wrote in the caption of the Instagram announcement.
 “We are sleepless and delirious but so excited to share that our miracle baby arrived last night via surrogate and 11/7 will forever be etched in our hearts as the most loveliest of all the lovely days,” they both captioned the photos.

 Union has been open about her struggles with infertility in the past and has publicly discussed her past miscarriages in her memoir.
-In the book, she said that she had eight or nine before learning that she had a condition called adenomyosis which causes infertility, Glamour reports.
+In the book, she said that she had eight or nine before learning that she had a condition called adenomyosis, which causes infertility, Glamour reports.

-It doesn’t look like Jessica Chastain has made any revelation about her fertility.
+It doesn’t look like Jessica Chastain has made any revelations about her fertility.
 But she did donate $2,000 this year to a GoFund Me for a woman’s infertility treatments, E!
 Online reports.
-The woman had left a somewhat argumentative comment under a photo of Chastain wearing a pro-feminist t-shirt.
+The woman had left a somewhat argumentative comment under a photo of Chastain wearing a pro-feminist T-shirt.
 According to E!, Chastain visited her fundraising page and made the donation despite the tone of the original comment.